zooper/techblog/content/posts/google-wifi.md

 The access point lives in our bedroom and every now and then both me and my wife started having issues that we were in fact connected to the wifi but you couldn't get anywhere.
-At the beginning I thought that the ISP was having issues but as soon as I went to the livingroom where the Hub is, things started to work again.
+At the beginning I thought that the ISP was having issues but as soon as I went to the living room where the Hub is, things started to work again.

 Now, the problem with Googles Wifi is, and they are not unique, you have zero insight